sinimimi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #8.
 A script that adds a value with what is stored in the environmental variable
 #9.
 A script that prints out the result of power and divide
 #10.
 Creating a script that does the power of a number
+#11.
+Convert a number from base 2 to base 10